4th of July Mattress Sales: The Best Mattress Deal of 2022

 Sales promotions appear as early as mid to late-June, with some discounts extending through July.
 So, if you’re looking to buy a new mattress for your child, a guest bedroom, or you want to replace your old mattress, it’s the perfect time to score a great deal.

 - Amerisleep AS5 Hybrid — When shopping with Amerisleep, we recommend checking out their newest hybrid models—specifically, the AS5 Hybrid.
 We love this bed because it offers a lot of softness but doesn’t skimp on support.
 It relieves pressure so you can feel weightless as you drift off to sleep.
-Plus, these mattresses are 30% off this Fourth.
+Plus, these mattresses are $300 off this Fourth, with as much as $239 savings in accessories.

 - Zoma – Zoma is another great brand to consider this Independence Day.
 Zoma builds their beds with notably high-quality materials, yet they still charge less than $1000 for king size mattresses.
-This 4th of July, they’re offering $150 off their sleep-enhancing beds, bringing the cost of a queen size Zoma to $700!
+This 4th of July, they’re offering $150 off their sleep-enhancing beds, bringing the cost of a queen size Zoma Mattress to $799!
+You can also save up to $540 with included bedding accessories.

 - Vaya – If you’re shopping on a limited budget, Vaya Sleep is a brand to consider.
-Vaya makes and sells one mattress, the Vaya, and designs it with uniquely cushioning yet breathable foams to deliver a better night’s sleep to all sleepers.
-At 10% off this 4th of July, you can’t find a better mattress for the price.
+Vaya makes and sells two mattresses, the original Vaya and the Vaya Hybrid, and designs each one with uniquely cushioning yet breathable foams to deliver a better night’s sleep to all sleepers.
+At $300 off this 4th of July with a free pillow, you can’t find a better mattress for the price.

 Type of Mattress Sales

-Around the Fourth of July, you can find sales and discounts both online and in-store.
+Around the Fourth of July, you can find mattress sales and discounts both online and in-store.

 Which offers the best deal?
 It all depends on what you want.
 For instance, if you want a memory foam mattress, browsing online might be the better option.
 But, if you’re looking for a hybrid or an innerspring bed, you may prefer shopping in-store.